YassineIdiri/saas-mondecole/README.md

     );
   }

-  // Token valide mais pas admin → /home if (!authService.isAdmin()) {
+// Valid token but not admin → /home if (!authService.isAdmin()) {
     router.navigate(['/home']);
     return false;